 “Sometimes good things fall apart so that better things can come together.” – Marilyn Monroe.
 This rings true today more than ever.
 The expectant parents who were planning on placing with us have made another adoption plan for their baby.

-I had comments on these posts were downright hurtful and brought me to tears and others that were so full of love, support, and encouragement.
+I had comments on these posts that were downright hurtful and brought me to tears and others that were so full of love, support, and encouragement.
 By sharing our heartbreak, our friends became emotionally invested in helping us grow our family.
 We are always in the back of their minds when someone mentions adoption to them.
 When sharing your lows, never bad mouth expectant parents.
 It does not matter how much your heart is hurting.
 Always end your lows with a positive for the future.
 Expectant parents will also be reading your social media.

 We are not waiting to be contacted, to be chosen.
 We are sharing our lives and our adoption journey.
 We are being honest and open about who we are.
 Hope makes me believe that there are children meant for our family.
 Our actions let me know they will come.